cobuildlab/project-qa-docs/README.md

 ### 11. Set Fisherman (activity Tracking for developers) for the project’s repositories tracking and standups.

+In https://app.fisherman.dev create the project and make sure you set:

+- The Fisherman Project for this specific project
+- The Standup bot for the Project
+- Link the related Github repositories to the Fisherman Project
+- Setup the emails configuration

 How to Configure Fisherman for a Project

 ### 12. Complete all User Stories (Issues or Tickets) in the project scope on a Planning meeting.